toybreaker/jeancouteau/_articles/balinese-wisdom-the-elephant-and-the-blind men balinese-wisdom-the-elephant-and-the-blind-men.md

 This skepticism illustrates what can be called a “theology of the relative”, as opposed to the “theology of the absolute” found in Mediterranean religious traditions.

-To the Balinese, what matters is not ﬁnding Truth itself, which is always “unknowable”, but the endeavor of man – and hence, of religion – in the direction of Truth.
+To the Balinese, what matters is not finding Truth itself, which is always “unknowable”, but the endeavour of man – and hence, of religion – in the direction of Truth.

 It is one’s deeds, one’s _karma_ (actions), which determine one’s future in the transmigration of the soul.